alexyin0978/chihkaiyin.blog/post/build-your-own-pagination.md

 }
 ```

-1. `totolPageCount` : should be a positive integer number, allows Pagination to know how many pages it has to generate.
+1. `totalPageCount` : should be a positive integer number, allows Pagination to know how many pages it has to generate.
 In real life project, it usually comes from data received from the server.
 2. `currentPage` : should be a react-state passed from parent, telling Pagination which page is currently active.
 3. `onChange` : an event triggered whichever the button is clicked, noted that `onChange` should receive the “next-page number” as param.
 4. `siblingCount` : For example, if `currentPage` is 8, while `siblingCount` is 2, the left and right siblings page will be 6, 7, 9 and 10.
 Optional.